6 Mistakes That Ruin Dinner Rolls (and How to Fix Them)

 Mistake to Avoid #1: Dough That Doesn't Rise

 You've been waiting hours and your dough hasn't changed.
 What gives?
 A few things could be going wrong.
 Let's start with the yeast.
 Yeast has a "use by" date.
 As it moves beyond that time, it loses its oomph.
 Check the date printed on the package to make sure it's within its usable life.
-If you're still not sure and have some to spare, check its vitality by adding some yeast to lukewarm (not hot!) water combined with a little bit of sugar in a small bowl.
+Starting with dead yeast will yield flat rolls, so if that packet has been in your fridge for a while (especially if it is past its expiration date), test it before mixing up your dough.
+Check its vitality by adding some yeast to lukewarm (not hot!) water combined with a little bit of sugar in a small bowl.
 If the yeast is still active, it will begin to foam near the top of the bowl after it dissolves.
 If not, you have reason to be suspicious that your yeast needs to be retired.

 Related: Healthy Bread Recipes